Sliding Log Counters: Implementation Patterns & Distributed Tracking Workflows

 Cluster Synchronization & Memory Management

-Implement consistent hashing for key distribution and leverage Sliding Window Log Storage Optimization to compress timestamp arrays and reduce heap fragmentation under high-throughput loads.
+Implement consistent hashing for key distribution.
+To reduce heap fragmentation under high-throughput loads, use ZREMRANGEBYRANK to cap sorted set cardinality and consider binary-safe member encoding to minimize per-member overhead.
 In Redis Cluster topologies, keys must be tagged (e.g., {user:123}:ratelimit) to ensure all operations for a single client hash to the same slot.
 Memory compaction techniques, such as periodic ZREMRANGEBYRANK pruning and binary-safe member encoding, prevent unbounded sorted set growth.
 Platform teams should monitor used_memory_dataset and configure maxmemory-policy to noeviction to prevent silent data loss during peak traffic.

 Client Interceptors & Edge Enforcement